Beijzum/InfoLot/README.md

 State what a user needs to do when they come to your project.
 How do others start using your code or application?
 Here are the steps ...

-- Users should sign up/login, so they can access all the features of the web app
+- Users should sign up/login, so they can access all the features of the web app.
 - Users should take a look at the "How It Works" page for a small tutorial on what our web app does.
 - Users should use the "Find parking near me" button in the main screen to look for nearby parking.
 - Users should click on parking spots on the map or in list view.
+- Users should click on 'More Info' in list view to find more information about the parking lot.
+- Users should click on the heart icon in list view to favourite the parking lot.
+- Users should click on a red marker on the map to see more information about the parking lot.
+- Users should click on "Reserve" on the pop-up after clicking on the red marker to reserve a parking spot.
+- Users should click on the heart icon on the pop-up if they want to favourite the parking lot.
+- Users should click on "Details" on the pop-up after clicking on the red marker to find more information about the parking lot.
+- Users should click on "Add to favourites" on the parking lot page if they want to favourite the parking lot.
+- Users should click on "Write a review" on the parking lot page if they want to write a review.
+- Users should click on "Reserve" on the parking lot page if they want to reserve a parking spot.
 - Users should add to favourites, write reviews, or reserve a parking spot at the parking lot page.
-- Users should confirm a parking spot and review their reservation details.
+- Users should confirm a parking spot, review their reservation details, and submit to confirm the reservation.
+- Users should use the hamburger menu to find features, such as their profile, reservations (shows their current reservation), favourites, history, and contact us.
+- Users should click on the back arrow button on the footer if they want to go to the previous page.
+- Users should click on the home button on the footer if they want to go to the main page.
+- Users should click on the map icon on the footer if they want to view the map.

 ## 5. Known Bugs and Limitations